PankajKumardev/devtype/README.md

 - **Copy Results Image** - Share your results as an image on social media
 - **Export Data** - Download your typing history as JSON or CSV
 - **WPM History Graph** - Live WPM + Raw WPM chart with error markers
+- **Public Profiles** - Shareable profile pages with stats and activity heatmap

 ### SEO & PWA
 - **Meta Tags** - Complete SEO with Open Graph and Twitter cards